Four Winds Casinos: History

 In 2007, as a federally recognized tribe, the Pokagon Band were able to develop and Four Winds New Buffalo on the Pokagon Reservation, in New Buffalo Township in accordance with the Indian Gaming Regulatory Act and a compact with Michigan.
 A second, satellite casino, Four Winds Hartford, opened on August 30, 2011, and a third, Four Winds Dowagiac, opened April 30, 2013.

 The band was limited to three casinos by its 2008 compact with the state of Michigan.
 It has since constructed a casino on lands that it claimed qualified for gaming pursuant to specific provisions of the Indian Gaming Regulatory Act, in South Bend, Indiana.
 The band announced plans in 2012 to build this 164-acre "tribal village", which includes housing, healthcare, and government facilities, and a casino and hotel.
 Four Winds South Bend opened January 16, 2018.
-In January 2021, Pokagon Band of Potawatomi Indians launched Four Winds Online Casino, available to Michigan residents and guests.
-The casino is the online partner of theri brick-and-mortar casinos.
 In 2022, the South Bend location expanded to 98,000 square feet and features 1900 slot machines on its gaming floor, the most in Indiana.
-Four Winds South Bend's hotel opened March 1, 2023.
+Four Winds South Bend's hotel, the second-tallest building in South Bend, opened March 1, 2023.